 Truly great wholesalers are smart enough not to entertain a deal without a proper exit strategy in place.
-To that end, the most prolific wholesalers of our time are always one step ahead; they know impending wholesale deals require not only one exit strategy, but two.
-The ability to exercise multiple closing options at any given close is a credit to any investor, and can easily tip the scales in their favor.
+To that end, the most prolific wholesalers of our time are always one step ahead; they know impending wholesale deals require not only one exit strategy but two.
+The ability to exercise multiple closing options at any given close is a credit to any investor and can easily tip the scales in their favor.
 Of particular importance to today’s wholesalers are the two most common methods for closing a deal: selling a contract and double closing.

-Whereas most wholesalers are inclined to favor the contract assignment method, it’s in their best interest to have a backup plan in place: the double closing.
-Otherwise referred to as a double escrow, a double closing is intended to facilitate a wholesale deal in the event a contract can’t be assigned; it’s a Plan B, and a valuable one at that.
+Whereas most wholesalers favor the contract assignment method, it’s in their best interest to have a backup plan in place: the double closing.
+Otherwise referred to as a double escrow, a double closing is intended to facilitate a wholesale deal in the event a contract can’t be assigned; it’s a Plan B and a valuable one at that.
 Acquainting yourself with the double close real estate strategy today’s best investors already know could mean the difference between a good career and a great career.

 To put things into perspective, a double closing will have two separate transactions.
-The first transaction will take place between the home’s original seller and the investor that intends to wholesale the property.
+The first transaction will occur between the home’s original seller and the investor that intends to wholesale the property.
 The second transaction is, therefore, between none other than the wholesaler and the new buyer.
 That’s an important distinction to make, as a double close must consist of two individual transactions, each of which has its own settlement statements.

 The first set of settlement statements, referred to as the HUD-1, will outline the deals agreed upon numbers—how much you have negotiated to buy the property for.
-Not surprisingly, the second statement will identify how much you have agreed to sell the same property for to a final buyer.
+Not surprisingly, the second statement will identify how much you have agreed to sell the same property to a final buyer.

-When it comes time to sell the deal to another buyer, you will enter into a second purchase and sale agreement, only this time it’ll be contingent on the first closing (the one that had you buy the property from the original owner).
+When it comes time to sell the deal to another buyer, you will enter into a second purchase and sale agreement, only this time, it’ll be contingent on the first closing (the one that had you buy the property from the original owner).
 As a result, you must disclose that there is another agreement that must close before the subsequent agreement can move forward.
-To be perfectly clear, you must disclose everything about the first transaction to the parties involved in the second transaction.
+To be clear, you must disclose everything about the first transaction to the parties involved in the second transaction.

 It is worth noting that, over the course of a double closing, investors will incur the standard fees associated with a real estate closing, which are directly correlated to the state in which the transaction takes place.
 What’s more, the investor will be added to the chain of title, as they briefly owned the property at one point.

 Over the course of a contract assignment wholesale deal, the investor will sign a contract with the seller that gives them the right to buy the property.
-The contract legally gives the investor “equitable interest” in the subject home; they do not have claim to the title.
-Therefore, when the contract assignment takes place, the investor is selling their rights within the terms already agreed upon with the original seller.
+The contract legally gives the investor “equitable interest” in the subject home; they do not have a claim to the title.
+Therefore, when the contract assignment occurs, the investor is selling their rights within the terms already agreed upon with the original seller.

 Unlike a double closing, contract assignment will never have an investor take title to the home, nor will they show up on the chain of title.
 Perhaps even more importantly, a contract assignment typically won’t require any funding on behalf of the investor.
 Instead, the new buyer will be paying the investor for the rights to buy the home.